ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive a single drug at a time or combinations of different drugs given at the same time.
 Chemotherapy for astrocytoma often involves a combination of 2 or 3 drugs.

-Chemotherapy may be used to delay or avoid using radiation therapy in young children with low-grade tumors, such as JPA, due to possible side effects.
+Chemotherapy may be used to delay or avoid using radiation therapy in young children with low-grade tumors, such as juvenile pilocytic astrocytoma (JPA), due to possible side effects.
 For a high-grade tumor, chemotherapy may work better when combined with surgery and radiation therapy.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.
 Talk with your child's doctor about what to expect based on the specific medications prescribed.